Shannon-Watts/netflix_analysis/README.md

 What genres are most common in IMDB’s top 1000?
 And what genres are Netflix currently showing?
 Possible suggestions for films to be added next month?

+## Analysis

+# Extract, Transform & Load: how we came to our conclusions

 ## Extract

 We decided to extract the two CSV file sand examine both seperatly to see what we were working with.